A Clandestini / WestEnd61 / Rex Features image via NewScientist

 In any event, what was shoveled this time?

-When City of Quincy Municipal Finance Director was asked during the recent so-called review of Mayor Koch’s FY 2026 by the city council why the City’s credit rating was hit recently with a negative outlook by Standard and Poor, something which was not duly noted within Mayor Koch’s FY 2026 budget book per past practice, the finance director asserted that the negative outlook was hung on most every municipality in the country given uncertainty care of doings and undoings in Washington DC.
+When the City of Quincy Municipal Finance Director was asked during the recent so-called review of Mayor Koch’s FY 2026 budget by the city council why the City’s credit rating was hit recently with a negative outlook by Standard and Poor, something which was not duly noted within Mayor Koch’s FY 2026 budget book per past practice, the finance director asserted that the negative outlook was hung on most every municipality in the country given uncertainty care of doings and undoings in Washington DC.

 Such was an canard, if not an outright canard even if DC has been fraught with disruption and worse of late.